 Innovation needs the proper groundwork to thrive.
 When building skyscrapers, you dig to the bedrock and build upwards with stabilizing beams.
-When implementing artificial intelligence, you dig into your data and infrastructure to create a firm basis for enhanced analysis, automation, chatbots, and other features.
+When implementing artificial intelligence, you dig into your data and infrastructure to create a firm basis for enhanced analysis, automation, agents, and other features.

 In truth, your AI goals can fail to yield the projected cost savings, efficiency, and accuracy without the proper framework of digital and data management solutions.
 That’s why your artificial intelligence strategy needs to be integrated with these elements of a robust IT and data strategy if you are going to achieve your desired results.